gobbledygook88/gobbledygook88.github.io/app/_travel/2023-11-19-the-canadian.md

   - title: Boarding and setting off
     latitude: 43.644391523965076
     longitude: -79.38092603013126
     text: In due time, we were called through to board the train.
 Seeing the train up close was breath-taking.
 Huge metal walls was the first thought.
 Each sleeper carriage has an attendant and they were waiting at the door to greet each of us, letting us know where our room was.
 Since I was the only passenger in our carriage going all the way to Vancouver, I had to learn some emergency evacuation procedures.
 Nothing too difficult.
 Soon after, I got acquainted with my neighbour and we both headed to the Park Car.
 Since this was off-season, all sleeper passengers had access to the Prestige class observation car at the rear of the train (another reason why I chose to travel in the winter).
-As we pulled out the station we could see the CN Tower and sit to be served mimosas and canapes.
+As we pulled out the station we could see the CN Tower and sit to be served mimosas and canapés.
 Delicious.
     images:
     - url: /travel/2023-11-19-the-canadian/setting-off-cn-tower.jpg
       alt: Outside Toronto Union Station